sveltejs/kit/documentation/docs/10-exporting.md

 When you run `svelte-kit adapt` with the static adapter, it then starts the server, and navigates to the root of your app.
 From there, it follows any `<a>`, `<img>`, `<link>` and `<source>` elements it finds pointing to local URLs, and captures any data served by the app.

-Because of this, any pages you want to be included in the exported site must be reachable by `<a>` elements.
+Because of this, any dynamic pages you want to be included in the exported site must be reachable by `<a>` elements.

+Statically named pages (such as our `src/routes/about.svelte` example) are always included in the export process, even if they cannot be discovered by the method above.

 ### When not to use the static adapter